Coming Full Circle

 Megan: Dr. Coleman is good at developing a type of family atmosphere.
 I was going to major in physics but I didn’t get that sense of community that I get with the CS kids.

-Moravian College: How does it feel to work directly with someone who was employed in their field right out of school?
+Moravian University: How does it feel to work directly with someone who was employed in their field right out of school?

 Megan: I think it makes me appreciate Moravian’s smaller population.
 I feel like if I went to a bigger school I would never be here having a Co-Op in the fall of my junior year and internships over the summer.
 The career prep course we take as part of the Co-Op has been helpful with networking.

-Moravian College: Balancing a full-time paid internship with classes during your last semester of college will undoubtedly be a challenge.
+Moravian University: Balancing a full-time paid internship with classes during your last semester of college will undoubtedly be a challenge.
 Myles, any last words for them?

 Myles: I did the same thing when I was at Moravian, and my advice would be that there will have to be trade-offs.
 Enjoy the time you have at Moravian and take time for yourself.
 Take the opportunity you have at Merck to absorb something and apply it and learn how to be in a workplace.
 I felt really prepared coming out of school, and you will too.